1. Outdoor Buddy Sprints

 4. Street Rollerblading

 If you think the rollerblades have fallen out of fashion, think again.
 You have an opportunity to get away from the treadmill, get outside and enjoy some fresh air, dig your good old skates from the closet, and get the show on the road.
-Rollerblading is an excellent way to alter conventional exercise programs and make things interesting.
+If you have a plan to start running workout but there’s no athletics track near you, a rollerblading is an excellent way to alter conventional exercise programs and make things interesting.
 It is not only loads of fun, but also provides great health benefits.
 You will be able to increase muscular endurance, manage your weight, and reap all the benefits of low-impact cardio.

 As an aerobic activity, kayaking fits perfectly in any training regimen.
 It is also a great leisure and adventure endeavor as well as a low-impact sport with a slew of health benefits.
 Of course, it may require a bit of practice and extra training, but once you get the ball rolling, you can burn calories, melt away the stress, develop upper body strength, tone your legs, boost cardiovascular health, and meet plenty of new people.